 You can add any of the major channel types supported by Knock into your workflow.
 By default, we show all of our supported channel types, but you'll need to configure a provider with each channel before you can actually use them in a workflow.
 For more information on how to configure channels in your Knock account, see our integration guides.

-A function is a step in a workflow that does something to the data being passed in your notify call.
+A function is a step in a workflow that does something to the data being passed in your trigger call.
 You can use functions by entering the workflow builder and adding function steps onto the canvas.

 We currently support the following functions: